malikatapparel/pubmed_weekly/README.md

 ```
 <img width="1363" height="634" alt="Screenshot 2026-02-17 at 12 47 17" src="https://github.com/user-attachments/assets/50a0484b-a919-4e5f-a2b6-8f9916afc1f2" />

-**WARDING: For now the script uses the credentials.json file.
-Before going live I need to fix this issue**

 #### Gmail Setup
 Create a dummy Google account to avoid security issues.
 If you are very nice I might share mine with you to spare you this hassle.